Procedures

 Uni-compartmental Knee Replacement

-Partial knee replacement has several advantages over total type knee replacement.
-The surgery preserves more of the patient’s own natural knee.
-Recovery is faster and the replaced knee feels more natural and more supple following surgery.
-The principle disadvantage is that partial knee replacements appear to be less durable than total knee replacement, most National Registries reporting failure rates at ten years around double those associated with conventional total knee replacement.
+The principal disadvantage is that partial knee replacements appear to be less durable than total knee replacement, most National Registries reporting failure rates at ten years around double those associated with conventional total knee replacement.

 Uni-compartmental Knee Replacement Uni-compartmental Knee Replacement